pratyushcrd/Bozo_rails_blog_app/README.md

 ### Installation

-You need Gulp installed globally:
+You need Git and Ruby on Rails installed :

 ```sh
 git init